Basic Steel Products Trading License in Dubai: Cost and Requirements

 Regulatory and Approval Considerations

-The Dubai South Business Hub Free Zone authority acts as the primary approving body for this licence.
+The Dubai South Business Hub Free Zone authority acts as the primary approving body for this license.
 In the majority of cases, no additional third-party government ministry approvals are required for basic steel product trading under Activity Code 4752.75, which streamlines the setup process considerably.

 Active traders importing and exporting goods will need to register for a customs code and obtain an import/export registration through UAE Customs.
 Businesses are also subject to anti-money laundering (AML) obligations and corporate compliance requirements under UAE federal law, including maintaining accurate financial records and, where applicable, registering for corporate tax purposes with the Federal Tax Authority.